1899 Argentine Primera División

 The 1899 Primera División was the 8th season of top-flight football in Argentina.
 The season began on May 14 and ended on September 9.

-The league was reduced to only 4 teams due to Palermo A.C., United Banks and Banfield left the Association.
-Banfield registered to recently created Segunda División.
+The league was reduced to only 4 teams after Palermo A.C., United Banks and Banfield left the Association.
+Banfield registered to the recently created Segunda División.
 Belgrano A.C. won its first Primera División title.

 Lanús A.C. only completed 2 games, with the other 4 fixtures being awarded to their opponents.
 The game between Lomas and Lobos was awarded to Lobos.